whitneyshine/MechaCar_Statistical_Analysis/README.md

   * Deliverable 2: Summary Statistics on Suspension Coils<br>
   * Deliverable 3: T-Test on Suspension Coils<br>
   * Deliverable 4: Design a Study Comparing the MechaCar to the Competition<br>

+### Deliverable 1: Linear Regression to Predict MPG
+The dataset contains mpg test results for 50 prototype MechaCars.
+The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Using my knowledge of R, I designed a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.<br>